Improwised/improwised-new-website/newapp/src/content/blog/platform-engineering-explained-scalable-devops.md

 Then you should invest in a plan for platform engineering.

-improvised helps high-growth startups, scale-ups, and mid-sized businesses architect and construct Internal Developer Platforms (IDPs) that perform in their environments.
+improwised helps high-growth startups, scale-ups, and mid-sized businesses architect and construct Internal Developer Platforms (IDPs) that perform in their environments.

 * You get the benefit of automating Terraform, Kubernetes, and CI/CD pipelines, either to put into production or to keep clean to reduce risk.
 * You can build security, best practices, and observability into every deployment path.